The 12 Steps to

 - Exercise – Engage in moderate regular exercise (ideally every day in some form or at least 3-5 x per week).
 Exercise profoundly reduces stress – helps to break down stress hormones circulating in your body, keeps your immune system healthy, and your physical and mental health strong.
 The importance of moving your body, sweating and strengthening cannot be overstated.

 - Healthy immune supporting food & herbs – Many of you are already lamenting the weight you have gained or the weight you have lost which you can’t spare, during this time.
 Take it easy, however, do your best to nourish your body well as a form of self-love and care by eating a balanced, whole food, varied diet full of fresh vegetables, whole grains, high quality protein, and some fruit.
 Foods and supplements which are especially helpful for boosting your immune system: most fruits and vegetables (rich in immune boosting flavonoids) especially onions, ginger, garlic, apples, berries, black pepper, lemon (and most citrus fruit), dark leafy greens, broccoli, red bell peppers, papaya, green tea, nuts (ie. almonds, sunflower), celery, parsley, turmeric, curry leaves.
 It is always best to consult with a holistic medical professional before taking supplements and herbal medicine to find the medicinals that are right for you.
-With that said, these are generally safe and well known immune boosting medicinals to avoid falling ill: Astragulus, elderberry, Vit C (500mg to 3000mg – increase during acute infection), Zinc (15mg – 30mg daily), Vit D, licorice root, medicinal mushrooms (ie. Reishi).
+With that said, these are generally safe and well known immune boosting medicinals to avoid falling ill (please consult with your health care provider): Astragulus, elderberry, Vit C (500mg to 3000mg – increase during acute infection), Zinc (15mg – 30mg daily), Vit D, licorice root, medicinal mushrooms (ie. Reishi).
 Elderberry, Vit D and medicinal mushrooms should be discontinued if you do develop symptoms of the virus or test positive.
 There are also many excellent TCM herbalists who are prepared and already treating people who have become infected with the virus using Chinese herbal remedies.
 Many of these remedies have been developed during historical periods of epidemic and pandemics and are highly effective customized formulations.
 We have received numerous medical reports and correspondences from TCM Doctors in Wuhan and China broadly who have successfully treated thousands of people using Chinese herbal medicine.
 Lastly, good immunity is also directly linked to a healthy digestive system.
 Consuming bone broth, probiotic foods, while avoiding refined sugar, alcohol, excessive coffee and other stimulants, inflammatory foods as well as highly refined/processed foods is necessary to maintain digestive health.
 Cook fresh often.
 Eat in moderation.
 Eating a healthy varied whole food diet not only keeps your immune system strong, but it will also have a supportive effect on your mental health.

 - Sleep & rest – Ensure that you are getting to bed early nightly.
 While some people’s schedules have become very spacious and vacant, others have had a surge in the demand on their time.
 Whatever your situation, please be sure that you allow for sufficient rest during the day and good sleep at night.
 This is necessary for a strong immune system and overall health and mental wellbeing.
 The traditional Chinese medicine wisdom emphasizes the essential need for good sleep to keep our immune systems strong – this is because we need to replenish our Qi, especially our Jing (root life force energy), every night in order to support the defensive function of our immune system.
 For many of you who work very long hours in high stress environments, this is a rare and much needed opportunity for you to catch up on your rest.
 So rest.